simonwardjones/forget-code/Bash/LearnBash.md

 Each file in your file system is identified by a number called an inode.

 A hard link lets you assign a different name to a file in a different location but essentially it is exactly the same file.
 The key that links the files together is the inode number.
 Don't use a hard link Simon as the inode number changes on saving but wont update the link.

+This is useful to add files to the "usr/local/bin" so that they are on the PATH

 ```bash
 echo "Make a test  with two sub directories with a file in each"